-Telegraph Hill Festival is run on a voluntary basis.
+Telegraph Hill Festival is run on a voluntary, collaborative basis.
 No one involved with the Festival is paid.
 This voluntary ethos extends to all the performers and creatives involved in all aspects of the Festival.
-We try to ensure that there is a mix of free and paid for events to ensure that everyone can participate.
+Festival events are generated by members of the community.
+If you want to see something, make it happen.

 Who we are

 The Festival is organised by the Festival Group which is open to everyone willing to make the time to collaborate voluntarily.
 For 2019 the core team is led by India Lovett, and includes Sanjit Chudha, Tamsin Bacchus, Sarah Willerton, Gill Holmes, Mark Martynski, Peter Challis, Sharon Shamir, Rima Bray, and Bruce Whitney-Low.
 Gill Roth works with us to organise the Open Studio weekend.

 We are hugely grateful to all of the local venues who work with us to accommodate so many events and put up with having their own activities disrupted, especially St Catherine’s Church, and the Telegraph Hill Centre who give so much space and time free of charge to us, ahead of, and during, the Festival.
 Likewise, thanks are due to Hill Station Cafe and the team there, and the many other venues we hold events within.

 We would also like to thank our other in-kind sponsors without whom we would not be able to stage the Festival.
 Special thanks are due to Goldsmiths who have worked with us since 2015 on the graphic design for the programme.

 Finally, huge thanks to all the volunteers and participants who make the Festival possible: the organisers of individual events and performers, bar staff, box office and stewards, programme distributors, prop-makers, technicians – all volunteers, and all people who help make this community such a special place to be.